Green Energy: Fortescue Future Industries plans 1GW solar factory in Australia with new acquisition

 Back in July, FFI entered into a framework agreement with JSW Future Energy Limited, a power company in India, to explore opportunities to develop green hydrogen projects in India.

-The two sides also flagged flagged various applications for the technology including green steel making, hydrogen mobility, green ammonia and other mutually agreed industrial applications in India.
+The two companies also flagged various applications for the technology including green steel making, hydrogen mobility, green ammonia and other mutually agreed industrial applications in India.

 The green energy arm of Fortescue Energy Group has also made headway on several problems, including the design and construction of hydrogen powered haul trucks and drill rigs, two areas of the mining industry which rely heavily on diesel fuels.